Skip to content

 }

 The Rust code is purely declarative—you’re describing what data you want, not how to fetch it.
-Hyperstack handles all the account parsing, event processing, and state management.
+Arete handles all the account parsing, event processing, and state management.

 Stack Definitions — Learn the full DSL syntax

-When you compile your Rust project, Hyperstack macros transform your definition into a portable JSON specification.
+When you compile your Rust project, Arete macros transform your definition into a portable JSON specification.
 This is the compiled representation of your data pipeline.

 Terminal window